-All gorillas, regardless of subspecies, are considered Endangered under the Endangered Species Act, and wild born gorillas are banned from international trade by CITES (Conference on International Trade of Endangered Species).
-Under CITES, they are considered to be Appendix I species and therefore receive the highest level of international protection, with about 100,000 gorillas remaining in the wild.
+All gorillas, regardless of subspecies, are considered Critically Endangered under the IUCN, and wild born gorillas are banned from international trade by CITES (Conference on International Trade of Endangered Species).
+Under CITES, gorillas are considered to be Appendix I species and therefore receive the highest level of international protection, with about 100,000 gorillas remaining in the wild.

 Threats to their survival include destruction of habitat and poaching.
 The lands in which they are found are poor and densely populated; park land set aside for gorillas is often encroached upon by agriculture.
 Wire traps set by poachers for other game often ensnare gorillas.
 Their heads and hands are prized trophies.
 Western gorilla populations also have been significantly affected by Ebola.